 UV inkjet ink adhesion testing

-Printing on glass requires per-treatment.
-This helps the ink adhere better onto glass.
-You can use our Natron G1 Glass primer to improve ink adhesion on glass.
+Printing on glass requires per-treatment (UV adhesion promoter).
+This helps the UV inkjet ink adhere permanently onto glass.
+You can use our Natron G1 Adhesion promoter to improve ink adhesion on glass.
 To ensure that the inks has properly adhered onto the glass, scratch, tape, crosshatch, and dishwasher tests need to be done.
 The first three tests ensure that the edges of the cuts are completely smooth and the surface stays fully intact after being scratched and crosshatched.
 Dishwasher test validates resistance properties of the inkjet ink and pretreatment method.
 For example the G1 Primer for glass creates an invisible molecular bonding which aids the ink adhere permanently onto the glass.